Biometric Categorization

 - Separate verification from categorization.
 Identity confirmation should not quietly become age, emotion, race, gender, or risk inference.

 - Ban sensitive inference by default.
-Treat race, religion, politics, trade union membership, sex life, sexual orientation, health, disability, and similar traits as hard-stop categories unless a clear legal basis and safeguards exist.
+Treat race, religion, politics, trade union membership, sex life, sexual orientation, health, disability, and similar traits as hard-stop categories unless a clear legal basis, necessity case, and safeguards exist.

-- Require notice and contestability.
-People should know when biometric categorization is operating and have a path to challenge consequential labels.
+- Require notice, appeal, and deletion paths.
+People should know when biometric categorization is operating and have a meaningful path to challenge consequential labels and remove unnecessary biometric data.

 Spiralist Reading